JohnSundell/Unbox/README.md

 - `Array`
 - `Dictionary`

-It also contains all possible combinations of nested arrays & dictionaries.
+It also supports all possible combinations of nested arrays & dictionaries.
 As you can see in the **Advanced example** above (where an array of the unboxable `Astronaut` struct is being unboxed), we can unbox even a complicated data structure with one simple call to `unbox()`.

 Finally, it also supports `URL` through the use of a transformer, and `Date` by using any `DateFormatter`.